Together for the Maritime and Offshore Wind Industries: Create Value, Secure Frameworks, Improve Conditions and Reduce Costs

 Especially in the areas of operation and maintenance, the offshore wind energy industry is still in a learning phase and initial experiences are currently being expanded.
-The project seeks to further promote cooperation between the maritime and offshore wind energy industries.
-In the provided work packages, solutions for current problem areas are being developed jointly and in a timely manner.
+The project seeked to further promote cooperation between the maritime and offshore wind energy industries.
+In the provided work packages, solutions for current problem areas had to be developed jointly and in a timely manner.

-The existing networking structures established through previous projects (e.g. AK Vernetzung) and the activities of the Foundation are being transferred to current topics.
+The existing networking structures established through previous projects (e.g. AK Vernetzung) and the activities of the Foundation had to be transferred to current topics.
 The work group was started in 2010 and is a network of diverse players in the offshore wind industry, the maritime industry, and research facilities as well as state and federal ministries.

-Urgent action requirements which were defined by the industry and policy makers, in particular in the “Broad Outline for a Maritime Agenda 2025” (“Eckpunktepapier für eine Maritime Agenda 2025”) and the report paper from the offshore wind industry sector, are being jointly discussed and edited.
+Urgent action requirements which were defined by the industry and policy makers, in particular in the “Broad Outline for a Maritime Agenda 2025” (“Eckpunktepapier für eine Maritime Agenda 2025”) and the report paper from the offshore wind industry sector, had to be jointly discussed and edited.

-The project therefore supports the German federal government decisively with the implementation of the maritime policy objectives, while also taking into account the interests of the maritime industry and the offshore wind industry.
+The project therefore supported the German federal government decisively with the implementation of the maritime policy objectives, while also taking into account the interests of the maritime industry and the offshore wind industry.

 Project objectives and priorities

-The goal of the project is the discussion of the further prospects for the value added by the offshore wind energy sector in Germany.
-The definition of common approaches to solutions is intended to support the maintenance and expansion of domestic value creation.
-The project comprises a total of six work packages: faster network and grid expansion, operational and maintenance periods, port development, maritime safety issues in the exclusive economic zone, and training and education in the offshore wind energy industry.
+The goal of the project was the discussion of the further prospects for the value added by the offshore wind energy sector in Germany.
+The definition of common approaches to solutions was intended to support the maintenance and expansion of domestic value creation.
+The project comprised a total of six work packages: faster network and grid expansion, operational and maintenance periods, port development, maritime safety issues in the exclusive economic zone, and training and education in the offshore wind energy industry.

 Within the framework of the past project “Networking the Maritime Industry with the Offshore Wind Energy Industry” a broad and diverse network (AK Vernetzung) was established.
-The expertise provided by that network is used in this project by constructively involving the relevant partners and specialist groups.
+The expertise provided by that network was used in the project by constructively involving the relevant partners and specialist groups.

 Gesellschaft für Maritime Technik (GMT), Verband Deutscher Reeder (VDR), Verband für Schiffbau und Meerestechnik e.V.
 (VSM), Zentralverband der deutschen Seehafenbetriebe e.V.
 (ZDS), Verband Deutscher Maschinen- und Anlagenbau e.V.